KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 - **[Digital Object Identifier (DOI)](#digital-object-identifier-doi)** — Reserve a DOI for inclusion in files before publication.
 - **[Titles](#titles)** — How to add a main title and additional titles.
 - **[Publication date](#publication-date)** — Learn to use date ranges or imprecise dates.
-- **[Creators](#creators)** — Learn how to add creators/authors for your post.
+- **[Creators](#creators)** — Learn how to add creators/authors for your record.
-- **Descriptions** — Learn how to add abstracts and notes.
+- **[Descriptions](#descriptions)** — Learn how to add abstracts and notes.
-- **Licenses and rights** — Learn to choose a license for your post.
+- **Licenses and rights** — Learn to choose a license for your record.
-- **Contributors** — Learn to add persons/organisations that do not appear in the citation.
+- **Contributors** — Learn to add persons/organizations that do not appear in the citation.

 ## Resource types

 The resource type field is a required field in the deposit form.
-The resource type is used to describe the nature of the files being shared and is important for the discoverability of your post.
+The resource type is used to describe the nature of the files being shared and is important for the discoverability of your record.

 ## Selecting a resource type